Athallah17/LLM-Langchain/README.md

 - **"Which compact cars have mileage less than 30,000 kilometers?"**

 This approach streamlines access to critical rental information, including fleet availability, financial insights, and specific vehicle details.
 By leveraging real-time data processing, the system enhances operational efficiency and decision-making within the car rental company.

+##Project Highlights
+We will build an LLM based question and answer system that will use following, Google Palm LLM
+Hugging face embeddings
+Streamlit for UI
+Langchain framework
+Chromadb as a vector store
+Few shot learning